Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Formulating sentences or expressing information

-Studies illustrate early speech intervention often leads to improved communication skills within a 12- and 26-week timeframe
+Studies illustrate that early speech intervention often leads to improved communication skills within a 12- and 26-week timeframe.
+These findings offer hope and reinforce the transformative impact of prompt intervention in the earlier stages of stroke recovery.

 Those undergoing physical challenges may work with a physical therapist (PT) who helps them relearn and regain physical activities.